Thursday may be my favorite day in Holy Week. Thursday was the day we remember for a meal Jesus ate with his friends.

 Dinner with friends.
 What could be more mundane, more ordinary and more profoundly human than that?
-We always wonder what we would do if we knew we only had 24 hours left.
+We always wonder what we would do if we knew we only had 24 hours to live.
 The gospels show us what Jesus did.
-He had dinner and spent a quiet evening with the people who mattered most to him.
+He ate dinner and spent a quiet evening with the people who mattered most to him.

 We often think of the Last Supper as a fairly staid affair.
 The disciples had their little dustup, of course, they always did; but Jesus reclined at the table, serene and above the fray, absolutely stoic and unaffected as he drew the errant children back into good behavior.